Mary Freer is a social change maker.

 “There is so much opportunity to create positive social change .
 But we need to realise how enormously powerful we all are and harness that ability and opportunity to create better outcomes for our clients, our patients or our customers”

 Freerthinking partners with change makers, innovators and radicals across the world to capture models of emergent change as they unfold.

-Over many years Mary has contributed to Australia’s national health and social care reform agenda through her work with state and commonwealth agencies.
-She has held leadership positions with national government and not for profit health care and social welfare services, including women’s and community health services, healthdirect Australia, the Department of the Premier and Cabinet in South Australia, Aboriginal Affairs and Reconciliation, Health Workforce Australia and now leading Freerthinking.
+Mary has held leadership positions with national government and not for profit health care and social welfare services, including women’s and community health services, healthdirect Australia, the Department of the Premier and Cabinet in South Australia, Aboriginal Affairs and Reconciliation, Health Workforce Australia and now leading Freerthinking.

 Mary is a TEDx speaker and a recipient of the 2014 ING Direct Dreamstarter Crowd Funding award.
 In 2016 she was awarded an inaugural Westpac Bicentennial Social Change Fellowship.
 This prestigious fellowship enabled Mary to travel throughout Europe, UK and the USA in 2016 to meet with social innovators and leaders who are building a more compassionate world.

 Kim is an independent consultant, coach and facilitator.
 She is an experienced CEO and strategic thinker with over 30 years of management and leadership practice.
 She has worked in all aspects of Mental Health service delivery across the age range in hospital and community settings.
 Kim is well known for her advocacy role at VICSERV (now Mental Health Victoria) and as part of Community Mental Health Australia (CMHA).
 In 2017 she was inducted onto the Victorian Honour Roll of Women in recognition of her contribution to mental health.